GNOME/dia/HACKING.md

 ## Some comments about the source
-Everything on the screen 'inherits' from the structure Object in lib/object.h. (ps. this is a nice place to start reading the code.).
+Everything on the screen 'inherits' from the structure Object in `lib/object.h`.
+(PS. this is a nice place to start reading the code).

-Inherits in C means (as in gtk) that it begins with a copy of that structure.
+Inherits in C means (as in GTK) that it begins with a copy of that structure.
-Some base classes exists in lib/, like element.h (for doing 'box-like' objects), connection.h (for doing 'line-like' objects), orth_conn.h (for doing connections with orthogonal lines, like the uml-stuff) and render_object.h (for doing picture-like objects).
+Some base classes exists in `lib/`, for example:

+- `element.h` (for doing 'box-like' objects)
+- `connection.h` (for doing 'line-like' objects)
+- `orth_conn.h` (for doing connections with orthogonal lines, like the uml-stuff)
+- `render_object.h` (for doing picture-like objects).

 These base classes are then subclassed in the different object in the object-libraries like objects/standard object/UML and object/network.

-The objects work by filling out two structures that the main program (app/*) uses to handle the objects.
+The objects work by filling out two structures that the main program (`app/*`) uses to handle the objects.
 The ObjectType structure which consists of some info and a pointer to the type-operations (create+load+save).
 There's one ObjectType per object type currently loaded.
 Then the Object structure, there